juandarr/German-traffic-sign-classifier/README.md

 ![alt text][image59]

-In the feature maps of the first convolutional layer we see the network is sensible to lines.
-There are a lot of activations in adyacent pixels forming lines in the response.
+In the feature maps of the first convolutional layer, we see the network is sensible to lines.
+There are a lot of activations in adjacent pixels forming lines in the response.
 This is a good sign since the input image has lines in it, defining rotated squares.
-The second convolutional layer response, which has been halved by the max pooling layer, has less resolution , but it appears to have a preference for curves and triangles in the corners.
+The second convolutional layer response, which has been halved by the max pooling layer, has less resolution, but it appears to have a preference for curves and triangles in the corners.
 The feature maps of the third convolutional network have a resolution of 6x6 pixels and are not as interesting as the previous maps.
-I will ingnore them in this discussion.
+I will ignore them in this discussion.